 Looking for a flavorful vegetarian meal that keeps you full?
 This Mushroom Fried Rice is easy, filling, and loaded with flavor and texture.

-This classic Asian-inspired meatless dish takes under an hour (less than 30 minutes if you’re using leftover rice!) and has an earthy flavor and meaty texture from the mushrooms.
+The classic Asian-inspired meatless dish takes under an hour (less than 30 minutes if you’re using pre-cooked rice!) and has an earthy flavor and meaty texture from the mushrooms.
 Plus, the addition of teriyaki and soy sauce gives this meal a great balance of salty and sweet.

 This dish is a great way to use up leftover rice, and is super versatile, making it the perfect clean-out-the-fridge-meal.
 Just throw any veggies you have in the fridge and want to use up in with the onions and mushrooms in step three of the recipe!

-- Rice.
-You can make it fresh or use leftover rice!
+You can make this with fresh or leftover rice.

-- Mushrooms.
-I love to make this Mushroom Fried Rice with fresh shiitake, baby bella, or white button mushrooms.
+I love to make this Mushroom Fried Rice with fresh shiitake, baby Bella, or white button mushrooms.
 If you want to add extra umami flavor to your fried rice, throw in dried Porcini mushrooms in step three of the recipe while you are cooking down the mushrooms and onions.

 Mushroom Fried Rice Tips and Tricks